saicbm98/Company-Info-Research-Automation-n8n-Workflow/README.md

 **The Problem:** Researching companies for job applications is time-consuming and inconsistent.
 Manually visiting websites, extracting key information, and structuring outreach materials takes 30-45 minutes per company.

-**The Solution:** A no-code AI workflow that scrapes company websites, analyzes content using GPT-4o-mini, and generates structured research reports in Google Docs—reducing research time by ~85% (to under 5 minutes per company).
+**The Solution:** A no-code AI workflow that scrapes company websites, analyses content using GPT-4o-mini, and generates structured research reports in Google Docs—reducing research time by ~85% (to under 5 minutes per company).

 ---